-Plan, design, procure and install the next-generation communications-based train control (CBTC) system for the rail network, including surface and subway revenue service. alignments.
-Investing in a new CBTC system will bring the train control system into a state of good repair and TF147: Twin Peaks Tunnel Liner Spall Repairs will result in a more efficient, reliable, and safe way to Conduct as needed tunnel liner and spall repairs in manage LRV traffic.
-The CBTC system will improve transit the Twin Peaks tunnel.
-A consultant led preliminary service by reducing congestion-related delays, providing engineering study will determine the specific locations more consistent travel times, reducing headways and and work required for the repairs.
-This project funds the will improve overall system safety for all Muni Metro LRV construction and delivery of the repairs identified as an lines. outcome of the study.
-Improvements included in the project will result in improved overall safety and resiliency TF128: Subway Rail and Track Fastener within the Twin Peaks tunnel.
+Plan, design, procure and install the next-generation communications-based train control (CBTC) system for the rail network, including surface and subway alignments.
+Investing in a new CBTC system will bring the train control system into a state of good repair and will result in a more efficient, reliable, and safe way to manage LRV traffic.
+The CBTC system will improve transit service by reducing congestion-related delays, providing more consistent travel times, reducing headways and will improve overall system safety for all Muni Metro LRV lines.

+TF128: Subway Rail and Track Fastener Replacement